 How to Run Experiments

-Get the Memos and 7-day email course for $1.
-Hard hitting and funny, IMO.Typically, gurus’ and mentors’ give you a roadmap that you must do.
+Get the Lum Memos & Start Banking like a Banker.
+Hard hitting, IMO.Typically, gurus’ and mentors’ give you a roadmap that you must do.

 Ironically, I am giving you a framework on how I conduct experiments but let me be clear: get the ideas and inspiration then do it your way.
 It is YOUR life.